 By hiring disabled people to lead these trainings, they will be able to help team members understand how to handle, transport and store wheelchairs while mitigating risk and eliminating chances of damage to the device.

-Listening to experts in aviation and disability safety
+b.
+Airlines need to listen to experts in disability safety

 We’ve figured out how to bring electric wheelchairs on city buses, subway systems and boats across the world - why is this such a mystery then for commercial airlines?